twoXes/awesome-quantum-chemistry/README.md

 <img src="quantum_ann.png" width="60%" height="50%" />

 # FermiNet
-*a dive into FermiNet & how it works*

 FermiNet is the implementation of the (2020) paper ["Ab-Initio Solution of the Many-Electron Schroedinger Equation with Deep Neural Networks"](https://arxiv.org/pdf/1909.02487.pdf)